 • Consistent practice of spiritual disciplines

 • Ability to learn and recover from failure

 Timeline for deployment:

 Language is an essential part of ministry.
-CAMA international workers will receive one year of French language study in Albertville, France followed by possibly the study of the local language, depending on length of service.
+For those who do not know the language, one year of French language study in Albertville, France, is required.
+Depending on length of service, study of the local language will follow.

-Some healthcare options are available.
-Surgeries need to be done outside of the country.
+Some health-care options are available.
+Surgeries need to be done outside the country.